andersonsam/cnn_lstm_era/README.md

 ___
 # How to run code

-Practically, main.ipynb runs best on a GPU to train the models much faster.
+Practically, main_publish.ipynb runs best on a GPU to train the models much faster.
 It is set up to run in Google Colab.
 Google Colab does not access locally saved files; rather, it can access those in Github and Google Drive.
 So, main.ipynb can be run on Colab via Github, and all outputs/required data can be saved/organized in Google Drive as outlined in the notebook.
 The other files can be run locally.
 Here we give instructions to replicate the results in Google Colab.

 1. Download ERA5 data: